Kostas Spiropoulos: Exhibitions

-Kostas Spiropoulos has participated in more than 32 individual exhibitions and 36 group exhibitions in Greece and in other European countries, including Italy (Florence, Piacenza, Verona, Brindisi, Azzolo, Palermo, San Marino), Austria (Insbruck), Bulgaria (Sofia), France (Paris, Le Louvre), Turkey (Istanbul), Belgium (Brussels), Czech Republic (Praha, Plzen), Azerbaijan (Kabala) and in Serbia.
+Kostas Spiropoulos has participated in more than 32 individual exhibitions and 36 group exhibitions in Greece and in other European countries, including Italy (Florence, Piacenza, Verona, Brindisi, Azzolo, Palermo, San Marino), Austria (Innsbruck), Bulgaria (Sofia), France (Paris, Le Louvre), Turkey (Istanbul), Belgium (Brussels), Czech Republic (Praha, Plzen), Azerbaijan (Kabala) and in Serbia.
 He has also exhibited his work in the USA (Los Angeles) and in Canada (Vancouver).

-He has participated in International Artfairs: Turkey (Istanbul 2005, 2009), Czech Republic (Praha 2005), Austria (Insbruck 2009), Greece (Athens 2010), Italy (Florence 2006, Verona 2013, Piacenza 2016), Azerbaijan (Kabala 2015), France (Paris 2016), Canada (Vancouver 2016).
+He has participated in International Artfairs: Turkey (Istanbul 2005, 2009), Czech Republic (Praha 2005), Austria (Innsbruck 2009), Greece (Athens 2010), Italy (Florence 2006, Verona 2013, Piacenza 2016), Azerbaijan (Kabala 2015), France (Paris 2016), Canada (Vancouver 2016).
 He has demonstrated his work in Internatioan Biennales: Czech Republic (Plzen 2006, 2008), Italy (Azzolo 2010, Palermo 2013), China (Beijing 2017) and he has received award in two of these.

 Paintings of the artist Kostas Spiropoulos can now be found in the National Gallery of Athens, Syros Gallery, Gallery of Piraeus, Museum of the City of Athens, Archaeological Museum of Thessaloniki and in the Mayor House of Florence.

 Two large sculptures of Kostas Spiropoulos decorate the courtyard of the Rectorate and the main street of the University Campus of Patras University.

 His portrait has been presented by the Italian Academy for Fine Arts in the Special Issue Rembrandt in 2016, commemorative of the 410 years from the birth of Rembrandt (1606-2016) as one of the most important representatives of Modern European painting.